Aloha Dalire

 Fabianne Pomaialoha Wong Dalire, known professionally as Aloha Dalire, (June 22, 1950 – August 6, 2014) was an American Hawaiian kumu hula, or master hula teacher.
 She won the first Miss Aloha Hula as Aloha Wong, in 1971, the same year that the Merrie Monarch Festival was established.
 The Miss Aloha Hula title is hula's top solo wahine (women's) honor.

 Dalire Wong was born on June 22, 1950, in Honolulu and raised in Kaneohe, Hawaii.
-She began studying hula dancing when she was just three years old under kumu hula master, George Na'ope.
+She began studying hula dancing when she was just three years old under kumu hula master, George Naʻope.
 Her mother, Mary Keolalaulani McCabe Wong, founded Keolalaulani Halau 'Olapa O Laka, a hula school, in 1963.
 Aloha Dalire would later become the director of her mother's halau.